 Eco Bidets recently sent me one of their gorgeous handheld bidets to try and honestly, I’m in love.

-I remember the first time I used a bidet.
-I was at a gas station in the middle of nowhere.
-I think in Nebraska somewhere.
+I remember the first time I used a bidet; I was at a gas station in the middle of nowhere.
+Maybe the middle of Nebraska somewhere.
 We had stopped to take a bathroom break and get something to eat since we’d already been driving for what seemed like an eternity – ok it had only been 2 hours but still.

 I proceeded to pass the most obscure items that shouldn’t probably be sold in a gas station but whatever, no judgment.
 If someone wants to buy a mattress, or a lifesize doll, or a puppet, sure why not?